Engage your new students in sharing about themselves, their families, and their summer vacations through a variety of learning activities.

 - Read through the book The Best Part of Me to determine if you will read all poems or pick those most appropriate for your class.

-- Make sure digital camera is ready with charged batteries or regular camera has film.
+- Make sure the digital camera is ready with charged batteries or the regular camera has film.

-- Make copies of the Line Guide for students if you plan to use it.
+- Make a class set of the Line Guide printable, if you plan to use it with students.

-Step 1: Gain your class' undivided attention, then roll up your sleeve, hold your elbow out toward them, and look at it like it is the most amazing thing you have ever seen.
-Say, "So tell me, what do you think of my elbow, because I absolutely love it?
+Step 1: Gain your class's undivided attention, then roll up your sleeve, hold your elbow out toward them, and look at it like it is the most amazing thing you have ever seen.
+Say, "So tell me, what do you think of my elbow?
+Because I absolutely love it!
 I think it IS the best part of me."
-They will look at you strangely but no one is likely to say a disparaging remark because you have just declared your affection for this bony joint.
+They will look at you strangely, but no one is likely to say a disparaging remark because you have just declared your affection for this bony joint.
 Begin a list on the board of what you love about your elbows.
 After you have written two or so positive attributes, the rest of the class will start contributing.
-(Examples: Couldn't eat soup without them, perfect tool for nudging a friend when I think something is funny, etc.)

 Step 2: Ask students if there is anything about themselves that they love and why.
 Initially, most children will hesitate to answer for fear of "bragging," but will share when they realize the classroom environment is friendly and tolerant.

-Step 3: Bring students close together.
-I still have them sit on the carpet in front of me, which they seem to enjoy regardless of their age.
-Tell them you are going to share a book of poetry compiled by a photographer who visited third, fourth and fifth grade students at their schools, asking them the question, "What is the best part of you?"
-Share some/all of the poems and discuss favorites.
+Step 3: After a few students have shared, bring students close together for a read aloud.
+(I have them sit on the carpet in front of me, which they seem to enjoy regardless of their age.)
+Tell them you are going to share a book of poetry compiled by a photographer who visited third-, fourth-, and fifth-grade students at their schools and asked them the question, "What is the best part of you?"
+Share some/all of the poems from The Best Part of Me and discuss favorites.
 Showcase the photographs and highlight how simplistic and focused they are.

 Step 4: Following the reading, tell students they need to decide on what they think is the very best part of them by the next class session.

-Step 6: Students write their own descriptive poem about the best part of them following the advice given during the writer's workshop.
+Step 6: Have students write their own descriptive poem about the best part of them following the advice given in the writer's workshop.
 Poems can then be revised and edited.

-Step 7: Students can publish their poems by neatly printing them on blank paper in the style of those in Wendy Ewald's book, The Best Part of Me.
-Tip: To help students print neatly on blank paper, provide them with a Line Guide (see printable) they can slip underneath.
-Trim the paper to fit the size of the poem.
+Step 7: Have students publish their poems by neatly printing them on blank paper in the style of those in Wendy Ewald's The Best Part of Me.

-To put together your display, mount the photos and the poems against a frame of black.
-I usually let the students do this after I model how, to help foster student ownership, but if you are particular about straight, even edges, you might want to frame them yourself.
-Arrange poems and photos on a bright 12 x 18 sheet of construction paper.
-Display on a black background and a title.
-Tip: Whenever I allow students to choose colored paper for a display, I always offer the exact amount of pieces as I have students, with the number of colors divided equally.
-For example, if I have twenty-four students, I will offer eight sheets of red, eight teal and eight orange.
+Note: Whenever I allow students to choose colored paper for a display, I always offer the exact amount of pieces as I have students, with the number of colors divided equally.
+For example, if I have 24 students, I will offer eight sheets of red, eight teal, and eight orange.
 Students can still choose and it is much easier to create a symmetric or well-balanced board.